nvim-flutter/flutter-tools.nvim/README.md

 ### TODO

 - [ ] Auto-scroll dev log
+- [ ] Add notification when restarting or reloading
 - [ ] Connect + open devtools
 - [ ] Close emulators and kill all processes on `VimLeave`